 Similarly in Tripp, et al. v.
 IndyMac Bancorp, Inc., et al., Case No. 2L07-CV-1635-GW (VBK) (January 28, 2013), the Hon.
 George H. Wu stated in reference to Mr. Abadou that:

 “Counsel actively, thoroughly and impressively litigated a complex subject matter (both factually and legally), all the while confronting formidable defense counsel.
 Obviously, the plaintiff class did not face a simple path if it continued with this litigation into further discovery, summary judgment motions and, eventually, trials and, potentially appeals.
 Counsel has obtained a not insubstantial settlement figure as the result of their hard, and capable, work.”

 Mr. Abadou attended Pitzer College where he earned a B.A. in Pan-African Studies in 1994 and later obtained an M.A. in political science from Columbia University in 1997.
 He received his J.D. from Boston College Law School in 2002.

 Mr. Abadou is a member of the San Francisco Bar Association, the Federal Bar Association for the Northern District of California and is a pro bono panelist with Federal Bar Association Justice & Diversity Project.
-He is admitted to the California Bar and is licensed to practice in all California state courts, as well as all of the United States District Courts in California, and the Eastern District of Michigan, the United States Court of Appeals for the Ninth Circuit, and the Supreme Court of the United States.
-Additionally, Mr. Abadou is a Lecturer at U.C.
-Berkeley Law School.
+He is admitted to the California Bar and is licensed to practice in all California state courts, as well as all United States District Courts in California, the Eastern District of Michigan, the United States Court of Appeals for the Ninth and Eleventh Circuits, and the Supreme Court of the United States.